Connecticut Court Records

 How Long Does It Take For a Case to Go to Trial in Connecticut?

-According to the state’s laws, it takes a maximum of 12 months from filing charges or arrest to get a case tried, whichever is earlier.
+According to Connecticut statutes, it takes a maximum of 12 months from the filing of charges or arrest, whichever is earlier.
 Persons in incarceration throughout the pretrial phase generally have the advantage of a shorter waiting time of 8 months.
 If there is no reason for the court not to set a trial date within 13 months of filing charges or arrests, the court dismisses such cases.

 What Happens When a Court Case Goes to Trial in Connecticut?

 The Criminal Justice Process in Connecticut comprises a pretrial, major trial, and post-trial phases.
 The pretrial process entails everything that prepares both parties for a criminal trial or decides against going to trial.
 A not-guilty plea usually precedes the trial preparation.
-Both parties use the pretrial phase to come up with evidence in favor of their case.
-A decision against going to trial can be because:
+Both parties use the pretrial phase to gather evidence in support of their case.
+A decision against going to trial may be because:

 - The defendant entered a guilty plea bargain